publiclab/Leaflet.DistortableImage/README.md

 - "scale"
 - "rotateScale"

-In the below example, the image will be initialiazed with "rotate" handles:
+In the below example, the image will be initialiazed with "rotateScale" handles:

 ```js
 // create an image